jlxip/RealDRAM/README.md

 ## What?
 RealDRAM is a really simple esoteric architecture in which memory is lost after a few cycles (default is 128), so it needs to be refreshed manually.
 This repository contains a virtual machine for it, made in C++.
 Install it with `sudo make install`, and use it like `rdram-vm`.

+There is a debug mode to analyze binary executions.
+Uncomment the second line of `vm.cpp` before compiling to use it.
+It's disabled by default to boost performance.

 RealDRAM has 8-bit words and 16-bit addresses (64K of memory).
 It should be Turing-complete (not proven), even though it has only "two" instructions.
 These instructions are BRANCH (conditional branch) and NAND.
 The RealDRAM VM executes a raw binary, loaded at `0x0000`, which is the entry point.
 The first byte of an instruction is the opcode, and the rest are one or two Little-Endian addresses.

 The architecture has no usable registers, but there is a flag which is updated on NAND operations.